LANG=en

 4. Add more applications to the global whitelist

-Blocking an application generates a result with various parameters, such as file path and hash value.
+When an application is blocked, it generates a result with various parameters, such as file path and hash value.
 These parameters can then be used to create a whitelist rule for this application.
-This is possible using the file path and hash value parameters, but also the application's certificates.
+This is possible with the parameters for file path and hash value, and also via the manufacturer certificates of the application.

-In the next step you can select and edit the parameters, which were taken over from the event.
+In the next step you can select and edit the parameters, which were taken over from the event or executable file.

 After finishing the rule, the application from this event is allowed to run according to the selected parameters (e.g. file path or certificate).